• Skip to primary navigation

 Ingredients

-• 2 tablespoon pure maple syrup, or date syrup
+• 2 tablespoons pure maple syrup, or date syrup

-• 2 tablespoon extra virgin olive oil, or unrefined avocado oil
+• 2 tablespoons extra virgin olive oil, or unrefined avocado oil

 • 1 teaspoon pure vanilla extract optional